 The exact meaning of this phrase is to “seize the day.”
 It is a proverb, which means that one should act today, and not wait for the future.
 More precisely, it refers to the plucking of the fruits.
 Thus, the full meaning of this line is to pluck your day, trust in the future as little as possible.
 In simple words, it means to enjoy today and the moment, without wasting time, because no one knows what may happen in the future.

 The use of this is very common.
 We can use it in a similar way to other proverbs in English, which tell us that we should make the most of the time we have, as we have a short time on the earth.
 This phrase also serves as a central theme in the book “Dead Poet Society”.
 Other familiar English proverbs with similar meanings include, “the early bird catches the worm” and “strike while the iron is hot.”
 A teacher may advise his students, or else a waiter may ask his the customers “Carpe Diem.”
 In similar way, a spot or an event could have the slogan to attract tourists.

 This Latin phrase appears in a poem by written by Horace in Odes Book I, where it reads as,

 Aetas: carpe diem, quam minimum credula postero.”

-It implies that one should make most of his present moment, and grab hold of the chances he gets for happiness as soon as they see before that disappears because life is very short.
-Simply, it suggests that to live your each and every day of life to its fullest.
+It implies that one should make the most of his present moment, and grab hold of the chances he gets for happiness as soon as they appear, before they disappear, because life is very short.
+Simply, it suggests that we live each and every day of life to its fullest.

 - Proverb: This phrase is a proverb.